-a.
-If the child has been found to have been abused or neglected or in need of services, the court shall conduct a dispositional hearing within 30 days to receive evidence concerning the appropriate disposition of the matter.

-b.
-On motion of the Division, of a parent or guardian or of the child, if the interests of a child require it, a court shall conduct subsequent dispositional hearings to reconsider the order of disposition.

-c.
-At the conclusion of a dispositional hearing, the court shall enter an order of disposition, including:

-(1) suspending judgment in accord with section 9:26-31;

-(2) releasing the child to the custody of his parents or guardian;

-(3) placing the child in accord with section 9:26-33

-(4) making an order of protection in accord with section 9:26-34;

-(5) requiring that an individual found to have abused or neglected a child accept therapeutic services, and this order may be carried out in conjunction with any other order of disposition.
+- a.
+If the child has been found to have been abused or neglected or in need of services, the court shall conduct a dispositional hearing within 30 days to receive evidence concerning the appropriate disposition of the matter. - b.
+On motion of the Division, of a parent or guardian or of the child, if the interests of a child require it, a court shall conduct subsequent dispositional hearings to reconsider the order of disposition. - c.
+At the conclusion of a dispositional hearing, the court shall enter an order of disposition, including: - (1) suspending judgment in accord with section 9:26-31; - (2) releasing the child to the custody of the child's parents or guardian; - (3) placing the child in accord with section 9:26-33 - (4) making an order of protection in accord with section 9:26-34; - (5) requiring that an individual found to have abused or neglected a child accept therapeutic services, and this order may be carried out in conjunction with any other order of disposition. - d.

-d.
 The court shall state the grounds for any disposition made under this section.

 Subsections (b) and (c) are substantively identical to 9:6-8.51, but a reference to the child in subsection (b) recognizes the right of the child to request subsequent hearings.
 Subsection (a) is new.
 It states the purpose of a dispositional hearing and thereby emphasizes the distinction between the fact-finding hearing and the dispositional hearing.
+The provision in 9:6-8.47(a) specifically allowing an immediate dispositional hearing has been deleted as other provisions will normally make that procedure impossible.
+See, e.g. 9:6-8.47(b) and 9:6-8.48(b).